Memorable Football Games – I

 • Alabama showed it was playing for keeps by trying an onsides kick.
 Tech's receiver fumbled and Creed Kilmer recovered for the visitors.

-• With two minutes left in the half, backfield coach Ken Meyer left the press box to head to the locker room for halftime.
+• With two minutes left in the half, Alabama backfield coach Ken Meyer left the press box to head to the locker room for halftime.
 When the team came in, he was at the blackboard diagramming plays to break the scoreless tie.
 He was stunned when the players told him they were ahead.

 I couldn't believe it.
 It had all happened so quick.
 I was standing there completely unaware.
 That's how good Joe was.
 That's how quick he could make something happen and completely change the complexion of a game.